-You have the opportunity to submit written comments, documents, records, and other information relating to your application for benefits.
-You will be provided, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to your application for benefits.
+You have the opportunity to submit written comments, documents, records, and other information relating to your claim for benefits.
+You will be provided, upon request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant (as defined in applicable ERISA regulations) to your claim for benefits.

-Your appeal should be submitted to: Board of Trustees I.A.M.
-National 401(k) Plan 1300 Connecticut Avenue, N.W., Suite 300 Washington, DC 20036-1711
+Your appeal should be submitted to:

+Board of Trustees IAM National 401(k) Plan 1300 Connecticut Ave., N.W., Suite 300 Washington, DC 20036-1711